-(A) The provider of a pediatric cardiac catheterization service shall designate a medical director for the pediatric cardiac catheterization service.
+(A) Each provider of a pediatric cardiac catheterization service shall designate a medical director for the pediatric cardiac catheterization service.
 The medical director shall:

 (2) The medical director shall actively perform pediatric cardiac catheterization procedures at the hospital where he or she is the medical director.

-(B) The medical director of the pediatric cardiac catheterization service shall be board certified in cardiovascular diseases by the American board of pediatrics or the American osteopathic board of pediatrics.
+(B) The medical director of the pediatric cardiac catheterization service shall be board -certified in pediatric cardiology by the American board of pediatrics or the American osteopathic board of pediatrics.

 (D) At a minimum, all physicians who perform pediatric cardiac catheterization procedures shall be: